siffiejoe/lua-testy/README.md

       access to internal functions that you might want to test)
 *   The test code looks like regular Lua code (you use `assert` for your tests).
+*   Now includes (and autoloads) the `testy.extra` module, which contains functions for specifying expected return values, expected yields, expected iteration values, expected errors, etc. in a declarative way.

 ##                          Getting Started                         ##